Direct Route To Natural Products

 Duan, Shen, and coworkers say the technique has the potential to find new bioactive compounds in diterpenoid and other natural product families.
 However, they have yet to search for these.
 The team filed a provisional U.S. patent application for the method.

-David J. Newman, chief of the National Cancer Institute’s Natural Products Branch, points out that the new method will complement rapid techniques for finding bioactive natural products of unknown structure, which have been developed by several groups in the past few years.
+David J. Newman, chief of the National Cancer Institute’s Natural Products Branch, points out that the new method will complement rapid techniques, developed by several groups in the past few years, for finding bioactive natural products of unknown structure.
 “The new method works beautifully if, to some extent, you know what base molecule you’re looking for,” he says.
 “From that point of view, it’s probably by far the simplest way of finding something.”

 Join the conversation